 Turn off page preloading

-We recommend turning off page preloading in your browser settings to protect your browsing privacy and to stop seeing unexpected block pages when searching the web.
+We recommend turning off page preloading to protect your browsing privacy and to stop seeing unexpected block pages when searching the web.
 If you don't want to turn off page preloading but don't want to see block pages on Chrome, you can try using a different browser and repeating your search.